vuejs/docs/src/guide/migration/attribute-coercion.md

 ## 3.x Syntax

-We intend to drop this internal concept of “enumerated attributes” and treat them as normal non-boolean HTML attributes.
+We intend to drop this internal concept of "enumerated attributes" and treat them as normal non-boolean HTML attributes.

 - This solves the inconsistency between normal non-boolean attributes and “enumerated attributes”
 - It also makes it possible to use values other than `'true'` and `'false'`, or even keywords yet to come, for attributes like `contenteditable`